test-er-8-or/tic-tac-toe/README.md

 We'll be using ESLint to check our code syntax.
 Wikipedia defines linter or lint thus: _tools that analyse source code to flag programming errors, bugs, stylistic errors, and suspicious constructs_.
 ESLint will help you to write better code.

 VSCode has an [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), as do most code editors.
+Go ahead and install this now.

 ## Prettier

 We'll also be using a code formatter to format our code to [JavaScript Standard Style](https://standardjs.com/).
 This keeps our code style consistent across files and applications and makes it easier for others to read and understand our code.

 VSCode has a [Prettier-standard extension](https://marketplace.visualstudio.com/items?itemName=numso.prettier-standard-vscode).
 You can find similar extensions for other editors as well.
+If you're using VSCode, install this now.

 You can get by without the linter and formatter, but you'll probably be much happier with them.
 Just sayin'.